noodldocs/noodldocs.github.io/nodes/standard/transition.md

 ## Outputs

-**Current State**
+**Current Value**
-The current value of the transition
+The current value of the Transition.

 **At Target Value**
-This signal fires when the transition reaches the target value
+This signal fires when this node reaches its _Target Value_.

 </div>